 The Compensation Committee provides overall guidance for our executive compensation policies and determines the amounts and elements of compensation for our executive officers, including the Named Executive Officers.
-The Compensation Committee's function is more fully described in its charter which has been approved by our Board of Directors.
-The charter is available on our Internet website at www.henryschein.com, under the "Our Company-Corporate Governance" caption.
+The Compensation Committee's function is more fully described in its charter which has been approved by our Board of Directors and is available on our Internet website at www.henryschein.com, under the "Our Company-Corporate Governance Highlights" caption.
+Additionally, in fiscal 2020, the Compensation Committee assisted the Board of Directors in overseeing and managing risks associated with the COVID-19 pandemic, and overseeing compensation actions taken in response to the pandemic.